Responsible Travel Guide: Zambia

 You’ll be staying at Potato Bush Camp, a luxury safari camp consisting of three canvas and rosewood safari tents, plus a two-bedroom family house.

-The spacious family-sized tent includes a central living area, dining and balcony area, a large plunge pool, a fridge and two bedrooms with en-suite bathroom facilities, including twin showers, twin basins and large four-claw bath tubs.
-The tent sleeps four, through extra beds can be added to the rooms.
+The spacious family-sized tent includes a central living area, dining and balcony area, a large plunge pool, a fridge and two bedrooms with en-suite bathroom facilities, including twin showers, twin basins and large four-claw bathtubs.
+The tent sleeps four, though extra beds can be added to the rooms.
 Beds are covered with large walkaround mosquito nets and fitted with a fan.

 Common sightings here include elephant, waterbuck, impala, kudu, lion, leopard, hyena, buffalo, hippo, zebra and bushbuck.
 However, you might be lucky enough to encounter some rarer creatures, such as the African wild dog, African wild cat, side-striped jackal, mongoose, genet, serval, civet, honey badger, porcupine and aardvark.